zUkrainak47/Genshin-Simulator/README.md

 # Using `simulator.py`

 ## Mode 1:
-- Allows you to level and re-roll artifacts one by one.
+- Allows you to generate and upgrade artifacts one by one.
 Basically like running domains or using the strongbox, but you have unlimited resin.
 - If there's an artifact that you like, you can add it to your inventory.
 It also carries over sessions.
 - Commands include:
   - leveling artifact (to next tier or to +20)